thibaultyou/prompt-library/fragments/prompt_engineering/prompt_output_guidelines.md

 - Analyze provided inputs and requirements, including those defined in the input parameters
 - Identify key objectives and constraints
-- For optional parameters, check if they are provided and adjust processing accordingly
+- For parameters marked as optional_for_user, check if they are provided.
+If a value is given, process it regardless of the optional_for_user status.

 ### 4.2 Identification of Key Areas

 - Evaluate initial input against requirements and guidelines
 - Determine specific aspects for focus, considering the selected output format
-- If optional parameters are not provided, use default assumptions or request clarification if necessary
+- Process all provided parameters, including those marked as optional_for_user with values

 ### 4.3 Application of Relevant Techniques

 - Implement appropriate strategies and methodologies
 - Incorporate best practices for the given objective and chosen output format
-- Adapt techniques based on the presence or absence of optional parameters
+- Adapt techniques based on all provided parameters, including those marked as optional_for_user with values

 ### 4.4 Contextual Enhancement

 - Integrate relevant additional information
 - Apply domain-specific knowledge as needed
 - Ensure compatibility with the selected output format
-- Utilize extra guidelines or context if provided, otherwise rely on general best practices
+- Utilize all provided parameters, including those marked as optional_for_user with values

 ### 4.5 Iterative Improvement

 - Refine through multiple iterations
 - Address different aspects in each pass, maintaining consistency with the chosen output format
-- Adjust refinement process based on available optional parameters
+- Adjust refinement process based on all available parameters, including those marked as optional_for_user with values

 ## 5. Final Evaluation

 - Ensure alignment with all requirements and guidelines
 - Verify fulfillment of the primary objective
 - Confirm adherence to the specified output format
-- Validate that optional parameters, if provided, have been appropriately considered
+- Validate that all provided parameters, including those marked as optional_for_user with values, have been appropriately considered

 ## 6. Output Format